 Pupils can report a bullying incident verbally or by completing an Incident Report.
-If at times pupils are unable to talk to a staff member and would prefer to raise any bullying issue or make an enquiry via email then they can do so at the following address;
+If pupils feel unable to talk to a staff member and would prefer to raise any bullying issue or make an enquiry via email then they can do so at the following address: admin@reddishhallschool.co.uk

-admin@Reddishhallschool.co.uk
+Carers

-Carers - the school ensures that parents/ carers are clear that the school does not tolerate bullying and are aware of the procedures to follow if they believe that their child is being bullied.
-The school will report incidents of bullying to parents/ carers.
-The school will deal promptly with any complaints in line with the school complaints policy.
-If parents wish to contact an advisor to discuss any bullying issue then they too can write the following email address;
+The school ensures that parents/ carers are clear that the school does not tolerate bullying and are aware of the procedures to follow if they believe that their child is being bullied.
+The school will report incidents of bullying to parents/ carers. parents wish to contact an advisor to discuss any bullying issue then they too can write the above email address.